wb-airbus/soxy/README.md

   sdl-freerdp3 /dynamic-resolution /log-level:INFO /u:User /v:192.168.42.42 /vc:soxy
   ```

-For Remmina, edit your RDP connection, got to the "Advanced" tab and set the
+For Remmina, edit your RDP connection, go to the "Advanced" tab and set the
 "Static virtual channel" parameter to `soxy`.

 #### For Citrix Workspace App